Top 5 Imaging Trends From ECTRIMS 2019

 4. Lesion (iron) rim

-The presence of iron rims around T2 lesions suggests the presence of activated macrophages phagocyting myelin and for this reason, are considered markers of chronic active plaques.
+The presence of iron rims around T2 lesions suggests the presence of activated macrophages phagocyting myelin and for this reason, are considered markers of chronic active plaques

 The team from Universität Wien (univie.ac.at)analyzed the presence of iron rims using a 7T magnet in a 7 years longitudinal study, finding an association of iron rim presence with disability accumulation and cognitive impairment.
 The team from Università di Verona (univr.it) compared two different susceptibility-weighted images protocols for identifying iron rims for improving its identification, whereas the team from Univerzita Karlova in Prague (cuni.cz/uken-1.html) analyze the iron content in deep grey matter as a marker of disease severity.
 The triad of central vein sign, the T2 slow expanding lesions and iron rims are becoming specific biomarkers for MS diagnosis and prognosis.